nam4dev/apy-rest2front/README.md

 ### GitLab CI

-[GitLab CI][docker] is a continuous integration service, which can monitor GitLab for new commits to your repository and execute scripts such as building the app or running tests.
+[GitLab CI][gitlab-ci] is a continuous integration service, which can monitor GitLab for new commits to your repository and execute scripts such as building the app or running tests.
 The `apy-frontend` project contains a GitLab configuration file, `.gitlab-ci.yml`, which will cause GitLab to run your tests when you push to GitLab.

-You will need to enable the integration between Travis and GitHub.
-See the Travis website for more instruction on how to do this.

 ## TODO List